 Dental website design cost vs. Goals

-Dental web design costs ultimately are going to be dependant on the level of service you require, and the goals that you want your new dental website to achieve.
+Dental web design costs ultimately are going to be dependant on the level of service you require, the skills of your marketing consultants, and the goals that you want your new dental website to achieve.

 Take two different dental practices for instance and compare their websites.